 In Key Stage 1 the children begin to develop an understanding of colour, form, texture and pattern through a variety of media including paint, clay, textiles, and sculpture.
 During Key Stage 2 children build on their knowledge, skills and understanding of materials and processes through a wide range of experiences including visits to art galleries, museums and workshops.
 By exploring the ideas and meaning of the work of other artists, craftspeople and designers they learn about their different roles and about the functions of art, craft and design in their own lives and in different times and cultures.

 In Key Stage 2 the children are introduced to the French language through a weekly lesson.
-We base the lessons around the Catherine Cheater scheme of Work which encourages the children to use both the spoken and written French language.
+We base the lessons around the ilanguage scheme of Work which encourages the children to use both the spoken and written French language.

 Personal, Social and Health Education (PSHE)